Replicable-MARL/MARLlib/IL/README.md

-10 environment available for Independent Learning
+Currently, 10 environments are available for Independent Learning

 - Football
 - MPE